wdawson/okta.github.io/_source/_posts/2018-08-07-node-angular-crud.md

 - Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 - And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

 If you don't already have one, [sign up for a forever-free developer account](https://developer.okta.com/signup/).
-You’ll be given an Organization URL when you sign up, which will be how you log in to your developer console.
+You'll be given an Organization URL when you sign up, which will be how you log in to your developer console.
 After you log in to your developer console, navigate to **Applications**, then click **Add Application**.
 Select **Single-Page App**, then click **Next**.

 Since the app generated from Angular CLI runs on port 4200 by default, you should set that as the Base URI and Login Redirect URI.
 Your settings should look like the following: